DD2480G19/teammates2/README.md

 *In conclusion, the onboarding experience was smooth and we plan to continue with the project."*

 ## Effort spent
-> ***P criterion 2: The contribution of each group member is documented.
-The work carried out is commensurate with the expected time spent (20–25 hours per person).***

 > For each team member, how much time was spent in
 > 1. plenary discussions/meetings;
 > 2. discussions within parts of the group;